A version of this article appeared in the Summer 2018 issue of strategy+business.

 Specifically, when they were asked to name three online sources of inspiration for their purchases, 37 percent of the survey respondents cited social networks; 20 percent named visual social networks such as Snapchat and Instagram.
 More traditional sources included retailer websites (34 percent) and digital press and magazines (6 percent).
 Another PwC research report, the 2017 Holiday Outlook Survey, found that conventional TV advertising still has some compelling power.
 Its respondents said that TV advertising was, by far, the leading source of gift ideas.
 But the younger the target audience, the more essential it is for marketers to embrace and engage with social networks rather than traditional marketing and media tactics (see “Online Media Impact on Purchases, 2017–18”).

 The reliance on social networks is more than twice as high in some Asian countries and the Middle East as in the U.S. and Western Europe.
 Distinct age and gender differences also appear.
-Generally speaking, women and younger people are more influenced by social networks and, in particular, visual social networks, whereas men pay more attention to price-comparison websites.
+Generally speaking, women and younger people are more influenced by social networks, especially visual social networks, whereas older people and men pay more attention to price-comparison websites.

 Suspicion and Trust